krit-Okoye/krit-okoye/README.md

     <img width="90%" src="./assets/data_science.jpg">
 </div>

-📖 Before starting college in August __2018__, I was, _by all means_, a non-tech person growing up without my own computer in a non-wifi room 🤕 I _never_ thought that one day, coding and all those complex technical kinds of stuff I _never_ cared about would dawn on me and eventually become my career down the road 🔮

 📖 Hello, I’m krit ,but you can call me “ T.boy ” that’s my nick name.
 I was Born in 1996 and raised in Bangkok , Thailand.
 I’m a half Thai half Nigeria on a journey to know what it means to be truly creative